Updated on 1/11/2022

 When your thoughts start spiraling, getting off the “staircase” can feel impossible.
 One terrible notion leads to the next: If I can’t get this report done in time, you might think, then I’ll be fired.
 And if I’m fired, I’ll have nothing to do all day.
 If I have nothing to do all day, I’ll fall into a video game and beer hole.
 If I fall into a video game and beer hole, then my wife will leave me.
 And then…and then…and then…

 Does this process sound familiar?
-This anxiety spiral — also known as “catastrophic thinking” or “magnifying,” — often occurs alongside anxiety and depression.
-Think of your brain as a rocky mountain: one single distressing thought loosens an avalanche of related anxieties.
+This anxiety spiral — also known as “catastrophic thinking” or “magnifying,” — is cognitive distortion that often occurs alongside anxiety and depression.
+Think of your brain as a rocky mountain: one single negative thought loosens an avalanche of related anxieties.

 Here are some other examples: